um-acs/acs_docs/docs/clusters/general-usage/6-jobs/4-scripts.rst

-.. _lsf-scripts:
+.. _g-lsf-scripts:

-Pegasus LSF Job Scripts
+LSF Job Scripts
 =======================

 The command ``bsub < ScriptFile`` will submit the given script for